Jonathan2251/lbd/source/gpu.rst

 (Single Instruction Multiple Data) for 4 or 16 elements while GPU is a large scaled of SIMD processor coloring millions of pixels of image in few micro seconds.
-Since the 2D or 3D graphic processing provide large opportunity in parallel data processing, GPU hardware usually composed of thousands of functional units in each core(grid) in N-Vidia processors.
+Since the 2D or 3D graphic processing provides large opportunity in parallel data processing, GPU hardware usually composed of thousands of functional units in each core(grid) in N-Vidia processors.

-The diagram for flow of 3D/2D modeling to create OpenGL and run on CPU/GPU as follows,
+The flow for 3D/2D graphic processing as the following diagram.

-.. _modeling1:
+.. _opengl_flow:
 .. figure:: ../Fig/gpu/opengl_flow.png
   :align: center
   :scale: 100 %